 Day Two: 10 a.m.-2 p.m.
 Start your day by grabbing a seat on The Fit Tourist biking tour.
 Tour routes include downtown Minneapolis, the Chain of Lakes, and the Mississippi River.
 Take in the Twin Cities’ history and famous spots including Longfellow’s legendary Minnehaha Falls, the University of Minnesota campus, and Target Field, home of the Minnesota Twins.

 2-5 p.m.
-Once you’re back in Bloomington, head to the brand new SMAAASH USA on the Mall's fourth floor.
-The one-of-a-kind attraction features a dozen virtual reality games, plus sports simulators and an arcade.
-"America's Adrenaline Arena" is SMAAASH's first location in the United States, and is the preferred hangout for many of Minnesota's professional sports teams.
+Once you’re back in Bloomington, head to GameWorks on the Mall's fourth floor.
+The one-of-a-kind attraction features a an arcade, esports lounge, and bowling alley.
 For even more fun, head back down to Nickelodeon Universe and take a ride on FlyOver America, a flight simulator that soars over some of the USA's most breathtaking landscapes.

 6-7:30 p.m.
 For a Southern-inspired dinner, hunker down in a cozy booth in the ever-popular Bubba Gump Shrimp Co. and enjoy what Bubba himself prided himself on, SHRIMP!
 But, don’t forget about the dixie-style baby back rib and scrumptious desserts.
 You better watch the movie before arriving for dinner, though, as the wait staff will try to stump you with Forrest Gump movie trivia.